migalb5/first-repo/README.md

 # first-repo ![New to GitHub](https://github.blog/wp-content/uploads/2024/05/GitHub-for-beginners.png?w=1536)
-# My First GitHub Repository 🚀
+# My First GitHub Repository 🚀 (this is a dummy change)

 Welcome to my first GitHub repository!
 This is where I will practice using GitHub and version control.